Many mothers continue to breastfeed when they go back to work after maternity leave. Returning to work may take some planning and readjustment.

 2 weeks before you return to work

-Begin leaving your baby with your childminder for short periods to help them get to know each other.
-You can give your childminder expressed breast milk for feeds.
+Begin leaving your baby with your childminder or crèche for short periods to help them get to know each other.
+You can give the person looking after your child expressed breast milk for feeds.

 When you give expressed milk to your childminder, store the milk in smaller batches to avoid discarding.
 Use a slow flow teat and encourage paced feeding.

-Nurse your baby before leaving the house.
-Ask your childminder to hold off with a small feed so that you can breastfeed your baby as soon as you arrive.
+Nurse your baby before leaving your home.
+Ask your childminder or crèche to hold off with a small feed so that you can breastfeed your baby as soon as you arrive.

 Ask our breastfeeding experts